Mary Brian: Later career

-Flying to England on a troop shoot, Mary got caught in the Battle of the Bulge and spent the Christmas of 1944 with the soldiers fighting that battle.
+Flying to England on a troop shoot, Brian was caught in the Battle of the Bulge and spent the Christmas of 1944 with the soldiers engaged in that battle.

 She appeared in only a handful of films thereafter.
 Her last performance in movies was in Dragnet (1947).
 Over the course of 22 years, Brian had appeared in more than 79 movies.

 She played in the stage comedy Mary Had a Little... in 1951 in Melbourne, Australia, co-starring with John Hubbard.